Modern design philosophies go hand-in-hand with modern construction practices.

-The traditional build method of stick building simply cannot execute modern build tactics are sharply and precisely as panelized building, performed by skilled workers and state of the art technology.
+The traditional stick building method simply cannot execute modern design tactics as sharply and precisely as panelized building.

-3 Modern Home Design Philosophies To Consider For Your Home
+3 Modern Home Design Philosophies To Consider For Your Custom Home

 - Increased wall thickness

 - Using advanced sheathing materials